 When a child is baptised it is required that they have at least two Godparents - one Godmother and one Godfather; although the Church of England prefers for there to be three - two of the same sex as the child and one of the other.

 When can we have a Baptism service?

 We will try to offer Baptism on most Sundays of the year, however, we do not Baptise during the season of Lent (the forty days before Easter).
-We aim to be as flexible as we can but baptisms must be booked in advance with the Vicar and dates are offered on a first come, first served basis, so to avoid disappointment please book the Baptism before you book the party!
+We aim to be as flexible as we can but baptisms must be booked in advance and dates are offered on a first come, first served basis, so to avoid disappointment please book the Baptism before you book the party!

 What does it cost?

 Nothing!
 Not a penny.
 Baptism is a gift of God, so there is no charge at all.

 What about older children?